-- Leave to cool.
-You want to bring it down to room temperature, it should be viscous enough so it won't run off the cake immediately after application.
+- Leave to cool to room temperature, it should be viscous enough so it won't run off the cake immediately after application.

 - Once it starts to thicken just slightly, take the cold cake from the fridge and pour the glaze over.

 - Place the cake back in the fridge to leave the glaze to set further.